SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/kyma/deploy-app-using-mock-kyma.md

-# Run the Incident Management Application with Mock Server
+# Deploy and Run the Incident Management Application with Mock Server

 ## Usage Scenario